 Two years later, after working summers at MPW, tending bar and waiting tables in winters, alongside traveling to Europe, (mainly my homeland Croatia) as well as around the Eastern seaboard of the US, I very accidentally stumbled upon the Center for Creative Imaging in Camden, Maine.
 It was there that I would begin to learn the rapidly emerging world of digitizing images, the basics of Photoshop and the Macintosh computer platform.
 What a streak of luck for a person who knew she loved photography, but couldn’t really figure out how to make a living doing what she loved.
 After a 4 month internship and a brain filled with new technology, it was time to go back to the city that stole my heart, San Francisco.

 It was in my beloved city in 1992, that I began a long career as a photographer, digital artist, educator and tutor, 18 years to be exact, working for many advertising greats and teaching at numerous SF schools and occasionally at the world renown Santa Fe Workshops.
 In 1998, I took my first trip in a friend’s VW Westfalia and fell in LOVE!
 The trip from San Francisco to Santa Fe through the stunning Southwestern US, opened up a whole new world of travel to me.
 Imagine cracking the sliding side door open and falling asleep to a full moon and beautiful breeze in Monument Valley?
 In 2000, I purchased my first of two “Westies” I would own.
-The wanderlust bug had long been with me, and launching into the world of traveling in a Westy was only the beginning of many, many road trips.
+The world of “van life” had begun.
 I became a part time computer slave and a full time wanderer 😉 Unlike the millennial craze of “van lifers” I’ve been traveling down that road for 18 years and two Westfalias!

 As the cost of living in the Bay Area escalated and traffic worsened, I decided to leave the West coast in 2011 to explore and spend some time with mother nature in the Westfalia.
 My home bases have since been in my 1986 VW Westfalia, “Nesty”, and currently my 1985 Westy, “Kara,” Western NY, Key West, Florida, Palm Beach, Florida, and Greenville, South Carolina.